rtCamp/rtMedia/tests/codeception/README.md

 ## What is this repository for?

-This repository will contain automated test cases for rtmedia using codeception.
+This repository will contain automated test cases for rtMedia using codeception.
 Currently using http://codeception.com/for/wordpress wpcept package.

 ## Current Set up